Business, Design & Tech Transforming The World 2013

 New York, NY

-More than ever these days’ we are learning that aid is not the solution when it comes to addressing the world’s needs but creating products and/or services that have a positive impact, on society, the environment and is profitable.
-But what does it take to not only bring positive change but also achieve scale?
-What should be the role of business, design, and technology in making a better world?
-Are some problems beyond its reach, like poverty?
+More than ever these days’ we are learning that aid is not enough when it comes to addressing the world’s problems but creating jobs, products and/or services that have a positive impact, on society, the environment and is profitable.
+But what does it take to bring positive change and achieve scale as a company or organization?
+How can we use business, design, and technology in making a better world?
+Are some problems beyond our reach, like poverty?

 Date Tuesday, February 19th 2013